Gystek/dcg/theory/paper.typ

 If we take up the same arithmetical system as described in the diff/patch part, we can define the _merged diff_ of
 $delta_1$ and $delta_2$, $delta_3 = m(delta_1, delta_2)$,
-as the diff which, when added to the base tree $t$ of both $delta_1$ and $delta_2$, includes both the changes described in $delta_1$ and those described in $delta_2$.
+as the diff which, when patched onto the base tree $t$ of both $delta_1$ and $delta_2$, includes both the changes described in $delta_1$ and those described in $delta_2$.